 Can we transform Scotland’s economy and return to economic growth while also reaching net zero by 2045?

-We will explore whether there is likely to be a growing divergence between spending choices at Holyrood and Westminster and the unprecedented cost-of-living crisis faced by families across the UK.
-Both governments are experiencing huge budgetary pressures, with the Scottish Government announcing income tax rises for everyone earning more than £43,662 and Chancellor Jeremy Hunt lowering the threshold for the 45 per cent additional rate of income tax from £150,000 to £125,140.
+Both governments were experiencing huge budgetary pressures, with the Scottish Government announcing income tax rises for everyone earning more than £43,662 and Chancellor Jeremy Hunt lowering the threshold for the 45 per cent additional rate of income tax from £150,000 to £125,140.

 - Grow Scotland’s economy in 2023 through increasing productivity, broadening our export markets and enhancing our entrepreneurial and skills base.